mmbman/Katagiri/1979-06-13-Fukanzazengi-Lecture5.md

 ##### 35:29

-In zazen, I told you before, if you see yourself in zazen with emotions, with angers, with dullness, with indulgence, with [person?], with sleepiness, and lots of things happen – but remember, that is exactly your life.
+In zazen, I told you before, if you see yourself in zazen with emotions, with anger, with dullness, with indulgence, with [boredom?], with sleepiness – and lots of things happen – but remember, that is exactly your life.
 Not in a certain period of time which is called zazen; it is really your life, your whole life, in the past, in the present.
 You handle it.
 Your life is just like this.

 That's why when I was at Eiheiji monastery, [a] Zen master scolded us: "When you have to do zazen, you have to do zazen right now.
-If you cannot do this, you cannot do all immediately."
+If you cannot do this, you cannot do *all* immediately."
 Because, one is many, many is one.
 If you can deal with one zazen exactly perfectly, it is your whole life, [and] you can handle your life.
 But if you don't, well, it is just exactly proof of your life: how you handle it, how you have been been handling it, and how you will.
 How you are handling that.
 It is true.
-But – don't be involved in such a feeling in zazen. ...Still you can be free from such a feeling, emotions, your picture of your life.
+But – don't be involved in such a feeling in zazen ...
+Still you can be free from such a feeling, emotions, your picture of your life.
 How you handle it, how you have handled [it], how you will handle [it], how you are handling [it] now; you can be completely free.
 For this, when you have to strike your toes on the rock, you *have* to.
 No way.

 This is shikantaza.